liferay/clay/next.clayui.com/content/docs/components/css-tooltips.md

 ---
 title: "Tooltips"
-description: "Popovers and Tooltips are patterns used to show helpful information in two different ways."
+description: "Tooltips are brief pieces of information that appear on hover state over an element to clarify its meaning or use for the user."
 ---

 <div class="nav-toc-absolute">